Skip to main content

 • Employee time clock — employees clock in and out on their own devices

-Click Next: Overtime rules to continue.
+Click Next: Overtime rules.

 Step 4: Configure Overtime Rules